 For example, a person struggling with depression may be having difficulty as a result of different reasons.
 It could be a chemical imbalance in the brain that is hereditary; it could be due to past traumas suffered as a child; it could be the result of grief and loss over a divorce or the death of a loved one; or it could be a combination of two or more of these factors.

 A systemic approach to therapy recognizes the interconnected and relational nature of mental health.
 Systemic therapists assess, diagnose, and treat individuals, couples, and families from an integrated and holistic perspective.
 A family’s patterns of behavior can influence the individual’s well being and therefore may need to be a part of the treatment plan.

 In the United States and Canada, the systemic approach to mental health has been championed by the field of marriage and family therapy (MFT), a licensed mental health profession.
 Currently, there are over 50,000 licensed marriage and family therapists in North America, and the profession has been identified as one of the top 50 most promising professions from 2010-2012 by US News and CNN Money.
 The same discipline is also referred to as Systemic Psychotherapy in the United Kingdom [link] and is growing internationally.

-As the reputation of our good work spreads, companies and organisations (including schools and non-profits) have reached out to us to provide interventions for their employees and members.
-As of 2017, Rekindle enters into work to help promote organisational wellness with our Employee Assistance Programmes as well as other customised solutions.
+As the reputation of our good work spreads, companies and organisations (including schools and non-profit organisations) have reached out to us to provide interventions for their employees and members.
+Where appropriate, Rekindle can offer an Employee Assistance Programme to provide counselling and mental health services to employees of corporations.
 Our service to organisations is team based, drawing on professionals with specialist expertise, and covering the entire organisation from employees to managers to top executives.
 Contact us to enquire more.